 A flight from Middleton Brewery, just one of many options for visitors to San Marcos who enjoy craft beers after a day on the trails.
 San Marcos Convention and Visitor Bureau

-Nestled in the Texas Hill Country halfway between Austin and San Antonio, San Marcos is a small college town surrounded by 1,200 acres of park land with more than 22 miles of hiking and biking trails.
-Texans know there is nothing better after a day on the trails than an ice cold beer.
+Nestled in the Texas Hill Country halfway between Austin and San Antonio, San Marcos is a small college town surrounded by 2,100 acres of parkland with more than 22 miles of hiking and biking trails.
+Texans know there is nothing better after a day on the trails than an ice-cold beer.
 Thankfully, there is no shortage of breweries in the area to sit down, relax and enjoy a Texas-style home brew.
 Here are five of our favorite combinations of trails and breweries that make for a great day in San Marcos.

 1. Spring Lake Preserve/AquaBrew

 With majestic live oaks draped in Spanish moss, blooming wildflowers, colorful butterflies and flowing meadows, the little known 251-acre Spring Lake Preserve just above the San Marcos River headwaters is one of the prettiest areas in Texas.
 Six miles of natural surface hiking and biking trails wind up steep hills then back down to the lake.
 This ecological jewel supports five endangered species including the golden-cheeked warbler, which only breeds in central Texas.